PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param int retry: The value of the retry field in the SOA record
   :param int expire: The value of the expire field in the SOA record
   :param int minimum: The value of the minimum field in the SOA record
+  :param table options: A table with key: value pairs with options

+  Options:

+  * ``aa``: bool - Set the AA bit to this value (true means the bit is set, false means it's cleared).
+Default is to clear it.
+  * ``ad``: bool - Set the AD bit to this value (true means the bit is set, false means it's cleared).
+Default is to clear it.
+  * ``ra``: bool - Set the RA bit to this value (true means the bit is set, false means it's cleared).
+Default is to copy the value of the RD bit from the incoming query.

 .. function:: SkipCacheAction()